When to See Our Aurora / Littleton Periodontists

-Before initiating any dental treatment, the periodontist must extensively examine the gums, jawbone and general condition of the teeth.
-When gingivitis or periodontal disease is officially diagnosed, the periodontist has a number of surgical and non surgical options available to treat the underlying infection, halt the recession of the soft tissue, and restructure or replace teeth which may be missing.
+Before initiating any dental treatment, the periodontist must extensively examine the gums, jawbone, and general condition of the teeth.
+When gingivitis or periodontal disease is officially diagnosed, our Littleton / Aurora periodontists have a number of options available to treat the underlying infection, halt the recession of the soft tissue, and regenerate supporting tissues, or replace teeth which may be missing.

 Gingivitis/Mild Periodontal Disease

 Moderate Periodontal Disease

 Advanced Periodontal Disease